cds-snc/backstage-scaffolder-templates/docs/creating-templates.md

 - Check that the template is in the correct directory
 - Ensure Backstage is configured to read from your repository
 - Refresh the Backstage catalog
+- See the DevTools plugin to see if there are debugging options/messages.

 ### Parameters Not Working